ashuk1109/multi-signature-wallet-foundry/README.md

-## Multi Singature Wallet Contract
+## Multi Signature Wallet Contract

 This smart contract demonstrated a multi signature wallet written in solidity and tested using the *foundry framework*.